 The published term dates have been amended to reflect this change.

 If you have any queries on staffing issues related to the change of bank holiday date please contact the Children's Services Schools HR Advisory Service on: 01629 535734.

 The DfE have updated their advice for schools on how to prepare for Brexit.
 The updated advice, which is available on the Government website, outlines information on preparations for a 'No Deal' exit from the EU, called: EU exit: No deal preparations for schools in England.

 Schools can find references to the following:

-- Checking for teacher sanctions or restrictions for new entrants from EEA.
+- Checking the EEA regulating authority for teacher sanctions or restrictions

 Development opportunities for teachers (overseas)

 The Iain Grant Charitable Trust is a charity whose aim is to provide professional development opportunities for teachers who are interested in travelling abroad to study teaching methods used in other countries.
 The trustees currently have funds available to support teachers who meet the set criteria.

 Information regarding changes which were incorporated into an amended Derbyshire Scheme approved by the Schools Forum in June are available to read in the Related Documents area.